aelfric/ncfl-livedocs/events/ld.md

 - Flow (take notes)
 - Keep time (NOTE: Students will likely time themselves as well, which is perfectly acceptable.)
-- Enter comments on your Ballot on Tabroom.com between speeches or during prep time.
+- Enter comments on your using a ‘hard drive’ program (Word, Notepad, Pages) in between speeches or during prep time.
+If the internet becomes unstable in your room or building, you might lose all your comments otherwise.
+You can then copy/paste into Tabroom.
 - A good judge is a silent judge.
 The only communication a judge should have with the competitors is to assist the orderly flow of the round.
 Do not ask questions, do not comment on arguments, and do not get involved in the debate